PEM-Humboldt/regi0/README.md

 pip install --editable .[dev,docs,test]
 ```

-Considering `regi0` has dependencies such as `fiona` and `rasterio`, which may require additional installation steps to the ones described above (see [1] and [2]), it is also recommended using a [`conda` virtual environemnent](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to install it and avoid having to manually install other dependencies.
+Considering `regi0` has dependencies such as `fiona` and `rasterio`, which may require additional installation steps to the ones described above (see [1] and [2]), it is also recommended using a [`conda` virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to install it and avoid having to manually install other dependencies.

 1. Go to the project's root and create the `conda` virtual environment:
 ```shell
 conda env create -f environment.yml
 ```

-2. Activate the `conda` virutal environment:
+2. Activate the `conda` virtual environment:
 ```shell
 conda activate regi0-dev
 ```